Driver Qualification Files: What You Need on File for Every Driver

 • Didn't contact previous employers — You have 30 days from hire.
 Don't let it slip.

-• No annual database check — Easy to forget if you don't have a system tracking it.
+• No annual Clearinghouse check (CDL drivers) — Easy to forget if you don't have a system tracking it.

 How to Stay On Top of It